saiayyappa/pluralsight-js-dev-env/about.md

 # For a JS Starter kit following decisions have to be considered

-Editors and Configurations
+Editors and Configurations : VSCode
-Package Management
+Package Management : npm
-Development Webserver
+Development Webserver : express
-Automation
+Automation : npm scripts
-Transpiling
+Transpiling : babel
-Bundling
+Bundling : webpack
 Linting
 HTTP
 Testing and CI